erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

 .. _`Volker et al. 2015`: https://gmd.copernicus.org/articles/8/3715/2015/
 .. _`Volker et al. 2017`: https://doi.org/10.1088/1748-9326/aa5d86

 .. _actuator_disk_model_simplified:

 Actuator Disk Model - Simplified
 =================================

 A simplified actuator disk model based on one-dimensional momentum theory is implemented.
+A schematic of the actuator disk is shown in  Fig. :numref:`fig:ActuatorDisk_Schematic`.
 The model is implemented as source terms in the equations for the horizontal velocity components (ie. `x` and `y` directions).
 The thrust force from the one-dimensional momentum theory is given by

 .. math::

     F = 2 \rho \pi R^2 (\mathbf{U}_\infty \cdot \mathbf{n})^2 a (1-a) \\
       = \int_0^{2\pi}\int_0^R 2 \rho (\mathbf{U}_\infty \cdot \mathbf{n})^2 a (1 - a) r\,dr\,d\theta,

-where :math:`\rho` is the density of incoming air, :math:`\mathbf{U}_\infty` is the velocity vector of incoming air at some distance (say 2.5 times the turbine diameter) upstream of the turbine, :math:`\mathbf{n}` is the surface normal vector of the actuator disk, and :math:`a = 1 - \cfrac{C_P}{C_T}`, is the axial induction factor for the turbine, and :math:`R` is the radius of the wind turbine swept area.
+where :math:`\rho` is the density of incoming air, :math:`\mathbf{U}_\infty` is the velocity vector of incoming air at some distance (say :math:`d=2.5` times the turbine diameter) upstream of the turbine (see Fig. :numref:`fig:ActuatorDisk_Sampling`), :math:`\mathbf{n}` is the surface normal vector of the actuator disk, and :math:`a = 1 - \cfrac{C_P}{C_T}`, is the axial induction factor for the turbine, and :math:`R` is the radius of the wind turbine swept area.
 The integration is performed over the swept area of the disk.
 Hence, the force on an elemental annular disc of thickness :math:`dr` is

 .. math::